maxlandon/wiregost/README.md

 #### Sliver
 [Sliver](https://github.com/BishopFox/sliver) is a post-exploitation/implant framework written in Go.
 It seems to be the most advanced framework written in Go at the moment.
 Therefore, most of WireGost codebase is exactly the same than Sliver.
+We then need to address
+**a huge thanks** and **deep and sincere excuses** to the BishopFox team, because my code is mostly theirs, and I have shamelessly change the "Slivers" everywhere with "Ghost".
+(I have a good excuse, though: it was the most efficient way to force myself going everywhere in their code base.)
+Thanks a lot, because I've learned a ton of things from it, and I'm really admirative of such tools, I would be totally unable to produce a iota of it on my own.

 #### Merlin
 [Merlin](https://github.com/Ne0nd0g/merlin) is also a post exploitation framework written in Go.
 It emphasizes on the use of HTTP/2 for C2